Towards an AI assistant for power grid operators: Defining an artificial assistant for power grid operators

-While the choice of the interaction modalities (visual, audio, haptic, etc.), as well as the form of the assistant avatar matters for enhanced interactions, we will leave it open here and focus on the importance of bidirectional interactions.
+While the choice of the interaction modalities (visual, audio, haptic, etc.) matters for enhanced human-assistant partnership, we will leave it open here and focus on the importance of bidirectional interaction between an operator and its assistant.

-Human-Machine interactions have become a new scientific discipline in the 80’s, especially thanks to Lucy Suchman \cite{suchman1987plans}.
-At a time AI was mostly centered around expert systems with pre-defined rules, she shed light on the ineffectiveness of such systems, mostly attributed to the lack of well-designed interactions and learning loops beyond knowledge retrieval.
+Put in the spotlight in the 80’s, expert systems developed with AI under predefined rules raised concerns about its practicality for human users in terms of Human-Machine interaction.
+Lucy Suchman \cite{suchman1987plans} shed light on their ineffectiveness, mostly attributed to the lack of well-designed interaction and learning loops beyond knowledge retrieval.
 She noted that plans, similarly to predefined rules, are not prescriptive and not something to follow exactly, because everything eventually depends on circumstances and contingencies.
-Plans should rather be seen as heuristic and available resources for actions that help focus one's attention while abstracting the details, but that should get updated through interactions to take appropriate decisions.
-In the end, interfaces should not draw a dry delimitation with its user but rather re-configures itself and conforms with it.
+Plans should rather be seen as heuristic and available resources for actions that help focus one's attention while abstracting the details.
+But they should get updated through interaction to take proper decisions.
+In the end, interfaces should not draw a dry delimitation with their user but re-configure themselves and conform with him.